Mickey Bergman: Myanmar

 In their 2012 The New York Times article, Richardson and Bergman discussed Myanmar's cautious transition towards democracy and economic reform.
-They emphasized challenges such as poverty, governance capacity building, and ethnic reconciliation, urging urgent international engagement, especially from the United States, to support Myanmar effectively and prevent losing influence to China.
+They emphasized challenges such as poverty, governance capacity building, and ethnic reconciliation, urging international engagement, especially from the United States, to support Myanmar effectively and prevent losing influence to China.
 Myanmar experienced a coup in 2021.

 In 2019, Bergman was interviewed on the plight of the Rohingya people.

 Israel-Palestine Conflict

 In 2010, Bergman and Amjad Atallah published opinion piece that discussed the ongoing Israeli-Palestinian conflict and proposed a shift from creating two ethnic states to two multi-ethnic states to better address core issues like borders, refugees, and settlers.
 They argued that status quo approaches, influenced by national narratives and demographic concerns, fail to create sustainable peace.
 They suggest a Permanent Residency Status allowing individuals to live and work in one state while holding citizenship and political rights in another.
 This solution aims to maintain national identities, address humanitarian concerns, and integrate the rights of Jewish settlers, Palestinian refugees, and Israeli Arabs, thereby fostering coexistence and reducing zero-sum dynamics.

-During the Gaza war, Bergman has been interviewed as an expert in cease-fire and hostage negotiations.
+During the Gaza war, Bergman has been interviewed as an expert in ceasefire and hostage negotiations.
 In May 2024, he gave an interview with NPR where he discussed Israel's transactional approach versus Hamas' focus on achieving a specific outcome in negotiations.
 He noted the core issues: Israel seeks hostages for a temporary cease-fire, while Hamas insists on a permanent end to hostilities.
 Bergman highlighted time pressure, worsening conditions, and external mediation (U.S., Egypt, Qatar) as factors influencing potential progress.
 He suggested these dynamics, coupled with imminent military actions and public awareness of hostage situations, might spur both sides to reach a resolution.